 Well, the Luminox Tony Kanaan Valjoux was built to satisfy tastes of the latter group of people.
 Twice as expensive as the version with quartz engine, the automatic watch is powered by a tried and true ETA Valjoux 7750 natural-born chronograph movement.
 Coming without any significant modification, the engine offers the usual set of functions that include a 12-hour chronograph, and a small seconds indicator at 9 hours, which is balanced by an expanded calendar display at 3 o’clock.

-Still, styling of the dial and the choice of the movement aside, the main attractive factor of the watch is its unusual body.
-While most timekeepers made under Luminox trademark are, well, clearly not design icons, this particular collection looks very interesting with its trapezoidal cushion body.
+Still, the styling of the dial and the choice of the movement aside, the main attractive factor here is the unusual body.
+While most timekeepers made under Luminox trademark are, well, not design icons, this particular collection looks very interesting with its trapezoidal cushion body.
 The case of the timekeeper is nicely combined with a pair of ergonomically shaped chronograph push-pieces and even the oversized setting crown looks great.

-Luminox will offer no more than 311 numbered pieces of the watch.
+Luminox will offer no more than 311 numbered pieces.

 WWR preliminary verdict: